 Verdict: Qubes OS is one of the most secure Operating System virtualizations because it contains and manages software from distinct units called qubes.

 2. TAILS OS

-The TAILS OS is a secure and portable OS that uses the Tor network to protect users’ privacy online and also helps users to bypass internet censorship.
-Its mobile compatibility makes it one of the most secure operating systems for mobile devices.
+The TAIL OS is a secure and portable Operating System that uses the Tor network to protect users' privacy online and also helps users to bypass internet censorship.
+Its mobile compatibility makes it one of the reasonably secure operating systems for mobile devices.